jrobio/lutris_installers/Star Trek - Deep Space Nine - Harbinger/README.md

 - Accept the License information by typing "YES"
 - Default selections for installtion, video, and audio configuration are appropriate and expected.

+## Known Issues

+- If DOSBox is failing to launch from script execution, execute ~/.local/share/lutris/runners/dosbox to identify missing libraries for system installation.

 ## Acknowledgements

 - [MyAbandonware](https://www.myabandonware.com/game/star-trek-deep-space-nine-harbinger-dka) for keeping old games alive and providing excellent install instructions in the comments.